-On appeal, the Court held that the Daubert standard of evidentiary reliability was not limited to scientific testimony but extended to all expert testimony.
+The Supreme Court of the United States held that the Daubert standard of evidentiary reliability was not limited to scientific testimony but extended to all expert testimony.
 A trial judge could have considered Daubert's specific factors to assess reliability and to determine admissibility.
 However, the Court emphasized that while a trial judge may consider those factors, the factors may or may not apply in a particular case.
 The Court found that some of Daubert's questions were helpful in evaluating the reliability even of experience-based testimony.
-The Court concluded that refusal to admit the testimony of respondents' expert was not an abuse of discretion where no evidence existed that any other tire expert accepted the methodology of respondent's expert.
+The Court concluded that refusal to admit the testimony of Carlson was not an abuse of discretion where no evidence existed that any other tire expert accepted the methodology of Carlson.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class